 From the table, we can see that parameters in 3DV-PointNet++ are the fewest in all methods.
 This is because 3DV-PointNet++ converts point cloud sequences to 3D point clouds, and employs static point cloud methods to process 3D point clouds.
 Compared with point cloud sequence methods, the static point cloud method has fewer parameters but lower recognition accuracy.
-It is noticed from the table that only our SequentialPointNet has a similar number of parameters as 3DV-PointNet++.
 The parameter number of SequentialPointNet is much less than MeteorNet, P4Transformer, and PSTNet, which verifies that our approach is the most lightweight point cloud sequence model.
-In addition, SequentialPointNet is far faster than other methods, even though 3DV-PointNet++ has fewer FLOPs.
-SequentialPointNet takes only 5 milliseconds to classify a point cloud sequence.
-In 3DV-PointNet++, a multi-stream 3D action recognition manner is proposed to learn motion and appearance features jointly.
-However, the multi-stream manner limits the parallelism of 3DV-PointNet++.
-In MeteorNet, P4Transformer, and PSTNet, Cross-frame spatio-temporal local neighborhoods are constructed, which is time-consuming and not conducive to parallel computing.
-SequentialPointNet improves the speed of modeling point cloud sequences by more than 10 times.
+In addition, SequentialPointNet is far faster than other methods.
+SequentialPointNet takes only 1.32 milliseconds to classify a point cloud sequence far beyond real-time requirement.
+In 3DV-PointNet++, the multi-stream network limits its parallelism.
+In MeteorNet, P4Transformer, and PSTNet, spatio-temporal local encoding are performed, which is time-consuming and not conducive to parallel computing.
+SequentialPointNet improves the speed of point cloud sequence modeling by more than 10 times.
 The superior computational efficiency of our SequentialPointNet is due to the lightweight network architecture and strong frame-level parallelism.
+Additionally, our SequentialPointNet facilitates computational flexibility for point cloud sequence modeling.
 Since there is no computational dependency, in the case of limited computing power, frame-level units can also be deployed on different devices or executed sequentially on a single device.